AdobeDocs/photoshop-api-docs-pre-release/README.md

 * Not supported, 3D and Video features
 * Custom presets (for example color swatches and brushes)
+* The action should just operate on one document.
+Support for multiple documents will be in future releases

 Here are examples of submitting and executing Photoshop Actions.
 [Execute Photoshop Actions](#sample-71---play-all-actions-in-atn-file)